-There have, however, been reports of adverse effects, such as stomach upset, infections and allergic reactions in kombucha tea drinkers.
+There have been reports of adverse effects, such as stomach upset, infections and allergic reactions in kombucha tea drinkers.
 Kombucha tea is often brewed in homes under nonsterile conditions, making contamination likely.
-If ceramic pots are used for brewing, lead poisoning might be a concern — the acids in the tea may leach lead from the ceramic glaze.
+When improperly manufactured ceramic pots have been used for brewing, lead poisoning has occurred — the acids in the tea can leach lead from the ceramic glaze.

 See more Expert Answers

 - Kombucha tea.
 Natural Medicines. https://naturalmedicines.therapeuticresearch.com.
 Accessed April 17, 2017.

 - Duyff RL.
 Think your drinks.
 In: Academy of Nutrition and Dietetics Complete Food and Nutrition Guide.
 5th ed.
 New York, N.Y.: Houghton Mifflin Harcourt; 2017.

 - Watawana MI, et al. Health, wellness, and safety aspects of the consumption of kombucha.
 Journal of Chemistry.
 2015;2015:1.

 - Jayabalan R, et al. A review on kombucha tea — Microbiology, composition, fermentation, beneficial effects, toxicity, and tea fungus.
 Comprehensive Reviews in Food Science and Food Safety.
 2014;13:538.